Autocrit/Asus-ROG-STRIX-H370-I-GAMING-Hackintosh-Guide/README.md

 **iGPU HDMI port fix**

+>:bulb: These fixes result in no graphics output in 10.14.5; I need to look into it.

 I have a dual monitor setup using the DisplayPort and HDMI ports but without these fixes I get no output from the HDMI port, and even with them I have to reconnect the HDMI port after booting.
 ```
 <key>PciRoot(0x0)/Pci(0x2,0x0)</key>